machinalis/featureforge/docs/feature_definition.rst

 As an implementation detail (and subject to change), all the internals of our library work with `Feature` instances and call `make_feature` internally when receiving a function.
-So it's possible that you see some Feature() code in a tracebuck while debugging.
+So it's possible that you see some Feature() code in a traceback while debugging.
 But for most cases, the function based API should be enough and is more user friendly